mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * If this is an external commit, assign the sender the leftmost blank leaf node in the new ratchet tree.
-If there are no blank leaf nodes in the new ratchet tree, add a blank leaf to the right side of the new ratchet tree and assign it to the sender.
+If there are no blank leaf nodes in the new ratchet tree, expand the tree to the right as defined in
+    {{adding-and-removing-leaves}} and assign the leftmost new blank leaf to the sender.

   * Update the sender's direct path in the ratchet tree as described in
     {{synchronizing-views-of-the-tree}}.
 Define